ab77/netflix-proxy/README.md

 **(untested)** The following is based on a standard Ubuntu image provided by `Linode`, but should work on any Linux distribution **without** Docker installed. ~~Do **not** enable native IPv6 on the host or disable it post-build and before moving onto step 7.~~

 1. Head over to [Linode](https://www.linode.com/?r=ceb35af7bad520f1e2f4232b3b4d49136dcfe9d9) and sign-up for an account.
-2. Create a new `Linode` in a location closest to you and deploy an `Ubuntu 14-04 LTS` image into it.
+2. Create a new `Linode` in a geographic location of interest and deploy an `Ubuntu 14-04 LTS` image into it.
 3. ~~Create a free [tunnel broker](https://tunnelbroker.net/register.php) account.~~
 4. ~~Create a [regular tunnel](https://tunnelbroker.net/new_tunnel.php).~~
 5. ~~Set the `IPv4 Endpoint` to the IP address of your Linode, pick a tunnel server closest to you and click `Create Tunnel`.~~